 Check out this simple and easy trick using Cleaning Vinegar and Paper Towels.

 Let’s be honest.
 The first time I watched TBBT and seen Sheldon’s line on the bathroom floor for the appropriate distance for flossing, I laughed.
 Now, not so much.

 My mirror always has splatters and splashes all over it and they are nearly impossible to get off with traditional store bought products.
 Believe it or not, a natural solution you can make yourself, works like a dream.

 Mix up the following ingredients in spray bottle and be sure to use Plastic Funnel so you do not waste any product.
 All you need is Ammonia, Rubbing Alcohol and Dawn Dishwashing Liquid.

 Get rid of the stains and the hard water build-up once and for all using Borax, Baking Soda and Cleaning Vinegar.
 For stubborn stains use a Scrub Brush and/or Sand Paper to get your throne super shiny!

 Don’t go running out to buy a new shower head because some of the holes are clogged.
-Just add Cleaning Vinegar and some Young Living Lemon Vitality Essential Oil to a Ziploc Sandwich Bags, and secure with a Hair Elastic.
+Just add Cleaning Vinegar and Lemon Essential Oil to a Ziploc Sandwich Bag, and secure with Hair Elastic.
 Wait half hour and remove.
-Wipe down with a Norwex Enviro Cloth to make your shower head look brand new.
+Wipe down with a cloth to make your shower head look brand new.